athos/power-dot/README.md

 `dot/new` works almost the same as `dot/.`, except that it invokes constructors instead of ordinary methods.

-You can pass a function in any form as long as the Clojure compiler statically knows that it's a function.
+You can pass a function in any form as long as the Clojure compiler statically tells that it's a function.
 So, the following forms are all valid, besides the above one with `fn`:

 ```clojure